line/centraldogma/site/src/sphinx/setup-configuration.rst

   - login IDs of the administrators.
 They are valid only if ``securityEnabled`` is ``true``.
     Please refer to :ref:`auth` for more information.

+- ``caseSensitiveLoginNames`` (boolean)

+  - whether case-sensitive matching is performed when login names are compared.
+Disabled by default (case-insensitive).

 .. _replication:

 Configuring replication